-Along the route, we spotted a pull off packed with cars, so we decided to stop as well.
+Along the route towards the lake, we spotted a pull off packed with cars, so we decided to stop as well.
 It turns out we had just stumbled upon the Cañón del Rio Toachi.
 The best way to describe it is it is like the Grand Canyon, if the Grand Canyon fit into your backyard.
 It is definitely worth the stop if you are driving by it, but not worth going out of the way to visit.

-We arrived in Quilotoa around 4P.M. with hopes of seeing the famous Quilotoa lake before dark.
+We arrived in Quilotoa around 4:00 PM, with hopes of seeing the famous Quilotoa lake before dark.
 However, at over 12,000′ the city was blanketed in so much fog we could hardly see across the street, a daily occurrence there.
-Instead, we found a hostel for a much needed nap.
+Instead, we checked into our hostel for a much needed rest.

 The village of Quilotoa charges $2 per person entry, but it covers the cost for parking and entrance into the Laguna de Quilotoa ecological reserve.